 Nutritious school lunches are available at Sacred Heart Academy.
 Ala carte items, including a double of the main entrée, may be purchased for an additional cost for those who desire extra food.
 Those who bring their own lunch and want to buy milk or other ala carte items may do so.
 A monthly menu will be available on the school website.
-If your child will be eating hot lunch, you will need to prepay your family lunch account by logging into ParentsWeb and adding funds.
-Those who eat hot lunch occasionally can pay with cash at the checkout.
-Emails will be sent weekly when the family lunch balance is \$5.00 or less.

-Applications for free or reduced price lunch status are available at the school office any time.
+If your child will be eating hot lunch, you will need to prepay your family lunch account by logging into https://sacredheart.familyportal.cloud/ and adding funds.
+Emails will be sent weekly when the family lunch balance is \$15.00 or less.
+Applications for free or reduced price lunch status are available online at the same website, under Benefits.
 The names of those receiving free or reduced price lunches are kept strictly confidential.
 For safety reasons, Sacred Heart Academy is a closed campus for students in grades K through 12.
 Students will not be allowed to leave their respective buildings for lunch unless accompanied by a parent or legal guardian.
 Outside food deliveries (i.e. restaurants like Jimmy Johns, Uber Eats, etc.) for students are no longer permissible due to safety and security concerns.
 This includes deliveries meant for students to have after school.
 Parents may deliver food if necessary, but delivery drop offs must be left in the box outside the main entrance of each building.